 I sometimes like to add in fried chorizo, crispy bacon or some tiny garlicky prawns.Leftover cooked beef or pork also work great instead of chicken.

 Add some freshly chopped chillies or dried chilli flakes when you add in the cabbage, or you can add in a spoonful of Sambal Oelek or sriracha instead.
-Nutritional Information is per serving (6 servings for this recipe) including listed garnishes.Nutrition
+Nutritional information is approximate, per serving (this calculation is based on the recipe making 4 servings)Nutrition

 Nutrition information is automatically calculated, so should only be used as an approximation.